mhelwig/urlfiddle/README.md

 #Issues

+* Fuzzing often returns parameters of wrong length if NUMBER * LEN gets larger than the internal character list

-Please repot any issues to https://github.com/mhelwig/urlfiddle/issues
+Please repot any (further) issues to https://github.com/mhelwig/urlfiddle/issues

 #Tasks
 There is still a lot to do: